Changing From Conventional Boiler To Combi Boiler Cost

 Ever had the heating on for a while and wondered why upstairs is still feeling chilly?
 That’s usually when you discover that someone forgot to close the window in the bedroom.
 Well smart technology can now alert you to an open window when you have the heating on, meaning lower bills and warmer homes.

-How much will it cost for a combi boiler replacement?
+How much will it cost to change to a combi boiler from hot water tank?

 This really is a ‘how long is piece of string’ type question.
-That’s because new boiler installation costs can vary between different homes with a straight combi swap, let alone when you’re moving from a regular or system boiler across to a combi boiler.
+That’s because new boiler installation costs can vary between different homes with a straight combi swap, let alone when you’re changing from a conventional boiler with a hot water tank to a combi boiler.

 Different combi installations are different prices

 We’ve provided average costs for the most common combi boiler conversion scenarios, but this going to vary hugely depending on your old boiler type, and then the particular circumstances and set-up for your home.